-While navigating his way through various business courses, Devin found marketing to be the major best suited for him and his career goals.
-He was then thrilled to learn of the sports commerce and culture minor that the University offered, and even more thrilled about the Smith School Sports Management Fellows Program.
-Devin was an avid sports fan and ran track at Maryland, so the Fellows Program connected all of his personal and professional interests.
+While navigating his way through various business courses, Regan found marketing to be the major best suited for him and his career goals.
+He was then thrilled to learn of the sports commerce and culture minor that the University offered, and even more thrilled about the Smith School Sports Management Fellows program.
+Regan was an avid sports fan and ran track at Maryland, so the fellows program connected all of his personal and professional interests.

-After graduating, Devin worked in a number of marketing and sales positions until he finally took the entrepreneurial leap in 2016 and co-founded Maverick VR, a virtual reality entertainment provider.
-Devin became infatuated with virtual reality when he tried a demo at an event, and he knew he had to get into the VR field.
-Devin and his business partner explored a few business models until agreeing on acting as an event service provider.
+After graduating, Regan worked in a number of marketing and sales positions until he finally took the entrepreneurial leap in 2016 and co-founded Maverick VR, a virtual reality entertainment provider.
+Regan became infatuated with virtual reality when he tried a demo at an event, and he knew he had to get into the VR field.
+Regan and his business partner explored a few business models until agreeing on acting as an event service provider.

 “The events industry was a perfect match for virtual reality because it provides guests with a unique and memorable experience.
-There’s a great need for that in the events space,” Devin said.
+There’s a great need for that in the events space,” Regan said.

 A published author in fiction and poetry, a law school graduate, a recruiter with 16 years of experience and now, an entrepreneur.
 Elizabeth McCourt ’91 has achieved a lot since graduating from Maryland Smith, and she can tell you firsthand, careers do not always follow a linear path